oathstone/oathstone-cli/README.md

 # OATHSTONE V2

-**Welcome to OATHSTONE V@**, a powerful CLI tool designed for developers to easily deploy smart contracts on the Celo blockchain.
+**Welcome to OATHSTONE V2**, a powerful CLI tool designed for developers to easily deploy smart contracts on the Celo blockchain.
 OATHSTONE simplifies the process of managing and deploying Solidity contracts, offering an intuitive interface and useful features like QR code generation for quick access to deployed contracts.

 ---